Blue Flame vs Yellow Gas Flame

 The yellow gas flame colour is due to incandescence of very fine soot particles that are produced in the flame.

-This type of flame only burns at around 1,000 °C.
+This type of flame only burns at around 1,000 °C, as noted on the flame color temperature chart.

 Depending on the lighting, you may have actually seen the soot rising from the flame.